 The sandwich generation, your family, deserves better.
 However, research shows failing to plan has significant consequences.

-Prepare Your Family and Finances with Long-Term Care Insurance
+Prepare Your Family and Finances with LTC Insurance

 LTC NEWS offers several resources to start your research on long-term care planning.
 First, find the cost of long-term care services where you live.
 You should also find the availability of tax incentives, partnership plans, and more: Click here to review the LTC NEWS cost of care calculator.